eadsjr/pgdoc/doc/node/CRUD_Examples.md

 ### RETRIEVE

-You get documents back out by performing a search in the form of an Object. `pgdoc.retrieve()` always returns a list.
+You get documents back out by performing a search in the form of an Object. `pgdoc.retrieve()` always returns a list on success.
 To get a single document, use something unique like an ID and verify the list size is 1.

 ```js
 let retrieveBasic = async ( ID ) => {